Administration

 Eric Lindstrom

-Captain Lindstrom holds a Bachelor of Arts in Criminal Justice from the University of Wisconsin – Oshkosh.
+Assistant Chief Lindstrom holds a Bachelor of Arts in Criminal Justice from the University of Wisconsin – Oshkosh.
 He is a graduate of the Wisconsin Command College, which earns him the designation of Certified Public Manager through the University of Wisconsin – Madison.
-Captain Lindstrom has completed the International Association of Chiefs of Police – Leadership in Police Organizations program and sits on the board of directors for the Wisconsin Command College Alumni Association.
+Assistant Chief Lindstrom has completed the International Association of Chiefs of Police – Leadership in Police Organizations program and sits on the board of directors for the Wisconsin Command College Alumni Association.
+He has also completed the FBI National Academy’s Leadership Certification program and attended the Homeland Security’s Leadership Academy.

 Robert Austin